-Grady F. Tollison, Jr. is the senior partner in Tollison Law Firm, P.A. in Oxford, Mississippi.
+Grady F. Tollison, Jr. is the senior partner at Tollison & Webb in Oxford, Mississippi.
 Tollison has tried more than one hundred jury cases, appearing frequently in state and federal courts.

 He was awarded a Juris Doctorate with distinction from the University of Mississippi School of Law where he served as Editor-in-Chief of the Mississippi Law Journal.
 He was the recipient of the Dean Robert J. Farley Award for the highest grade point average in his graduating class, and received the Mississippi Bar Foundation Award for the highest grade point average among the three graduating classes.
 Tollison was selected the 1988-89 Outstanding Alumnus of the University of Mississippi School of Law where he had previously served as Chairman of the Lamar Order.
 He taught as an adjunct professor at the University of Mississippi Law Center in 1978-79 and 1989-90.
 He received his Bachelor of Arts degree from Southwestern at Memphis, Tennessee (now Rhodes College) where he was a member of Omicron Delta Kappa, Phi Kappa Phi and named to Who’s Who in American Universities and Colleges.